This post may contain affiliate links. Read the full disclosure here

 Note that you can make a taller bench feel “shorter” by placing blankets below the bench.
 It will sink into the blankets, making it shorter and more comfortable.
 However, a bench that is too low can’t be adjusted in this way.
 If you think you’re between sizes, we recommend scaling up!

-Proper Meditation Posture – Our Top Tips For Beginners
+How to use a Meditation Bench – Our Top Tips For Beginners

 If you’re using a meditation bench and want to make sure that you keep proper posture throughout your next meditation session, here are a few tips that you should follow to make sure you are as comfortable as possible.